USA – E2 Visa

 There are a few other requirements that need to be fulfilled for the E2 visa:

-- As an investor, you have to demonstrate that you are entering the US to run or develop a business — this is done by showing a minimum 50% stake in the business or a significant managerial or leadership position that gives them operational control.
+- As an investor, you have to demonstrate that you are entering the US to run or develop a business — this is done by showing a minimum 50% stake in the business or a significant managerial or leadership position that gives you operational control.

-- The investment amount is generally more than $100,000, but in exceptional cases, USCIS can consider applications with amounts as low as $50,000.
+- The investment amount is generally more than $100,000, but in exceptional cases, the USCIS can consider applications with amounts as low as $50,000.

 - To qualify as an ‘investment,’ it is necessary to show a risk of loss of capital and that the funds have not been generated through illegal means, even indirectly.
 (For that reason, you cannot simply invest in real estate.)

 - This investment can be used to fund a new start-up or an existing company.
-This business should have its own office, and can’t be a business run from the investor’s home.
+This business should have its own office and can’t be a business run from the investor’s home.